Men's Health Page

 Erectile dysfunction (ED) means that you cannot get and/or maintain an erection.
 In some cases, the penis becomes partly erect but not hard enough to have sex properly.
 In other cases, there is no swelling or fullness of the penis at all.
 Both can have a significant effect on your sex life.
 ED is sometimes called impotence.

-The Sexual Advice Association have put together a very informative fact sheet to answer all the FAQ on ED.
+The Sexual advice association have put together a very informative fact sheet to answer all the FAQ on ED.

 Erectile Dysfunction